bootstrap-vue/bootstrap-vue/src/components/popover/README.md

     },
     onHidden () {
       // Called just after the popover has finished hiding
-      // We re-enable our button
-      this.disabled = false
-      // And bring focus back to it
+      // Bring focus back to the button this.focusRef(this.$refs.button)
-      this.focusRef(this.$refs.button)
     },
     focusRef (ref) {